Harry Enfield & Chums: Freddie & Jack

 A pair of Labour and Conservative MPs (Enfield) who live together and are unable to perform any menial household tasks without descending into petty and childish political arguments which usually have nothing to do with the task at hand.
 The final sketch featured a guest appearance by David Steel, a prominent Liberal Democrat MP at the time, against whom Freddie and Jack unite during a birthday party.
 Certain elements of Enfield's character were carried over into the later character Tory Boy.
 This sketch has become more dated than most due to Freddie's frequent references to the EEC.

 George Integrity Whitebread

 George (Enfield) is a stereotypical, insensitive, plain-speaking Yorkshireman; unfortunately, he usually finds himself in a position of responsibility requiring creativity and sensitivity.
 When he is first introduced, it is stated with approval by the other characters in the sketch that "Integrity is his middle name", only for them to discover that this is only true in a literal sense.

 Lee and Lance

-Two idiots (Enfield and Paul Whitehouse respectively) who work variously as mechanics, builders, and stall holders, and have inane conversations about a range of topics, confidently exposing their own ignorance.
-Lance is completely moronic, whereas Lee is slightly smarter, but not by much.
+Two idiots (Enfield and Paul Whitehouse) who work variously as mechanics, builders, and stall holders, and have inane conversations about a range of topics, confidently exposing their own ignorance.
+Lance is completely moronic (though surprisingly proficient in opera singing), whereas Lee is slightly smarter, but not by much.